yahoike/shogihome/README.en.md

 ## Bug Reports / Suggestions

-If you have a GitHub account, please create an Issue or a Pull Request.
+If you have a GitHub account, you can create an issue or a pull request.
-If you want to make large changes, please create an Issue before development.
+For large changes, please open an issue to discuss them before starting development.
+Make sure to use the provided templates when creating new issues or pull requests.

 If not, please send messages through the [Web Form](https://form.run/@sunfish-shogi-1650819491).